FactorioCalc/FactorioCalc/docs/guide.rst

   >>> rocketFuel = produce([itm.rocket_fuel@6], using=[rcp.advanced_oil_processing]).factory
   >>> rocketFuel.summary()
   Box:
-      23.4x rocket-fuel: assembling-machine-3  +340% speed +40% prod. +880% energy +40% pollution
+      23.4x rocket_fuel: AssemblingMachine3  +340% speed +40% prod. +880% energy +40% pollution
-      9.84x solid-fuel-from-light-oil: chemical-plant  +355% speed +30% prod. +800% energy +30% pollution
+      9.84x solid_fuel_from_light_oil: ChemicalPlant  +355% speed +30% prod. +800% energy +30% pollution
-      4.65x solid-fuel-from-petroleum-gas: chemical-plant  +355% speed +30% prod. +800% energy +30% pollution
+      4.65x solid_fuel_from_petroleum_gas: ChemicalPlant  +355% speed +30% prod. +800% energy +30% pollution
-      2.26x advanced-oil-processing: oil-refinery  +555% speed +30% prod. +1080% energy +30% pollution
+      2.26x advanced_oil_processing: OilRefinery  +555% speed +30% prod. +1080% energy +30% pollution
-      1.06x heavy-oil-cracking: chemical-plant  +355% speed +30% prod. +800% energy +30% pollution
+      1.06x heavy_oil_cracking: ChemicalPlant  +355% speed +30% prod. +800% energy +30% pollution
-    Outputs: rocket-fuel 6/s
+    Outputs: rocket_fuel 6/s
-    Inputs: crude-oil -295.803/s, water -220.004/s
+    Inputs: water -220.004/s, crude_oil -295.803/s

 In this case there is no light oil cracking but some heavy oil cracking as it more efficient to first convert heavy oil to light oil when creating soild fuel.
 The conversion of petroleum gas to light oil is unavoidable as there is nothing else to do with the gas.

-We can just as easily plastic and rocket fuel at the same time, which will avoid the need to convert petroleum gas to soild fuel, but the entire factory will grind to a halt if both products are not being created at the same time.
+We can just as easily produce plastic and rocket fuel at the same time, which will avoid the need to convert petroleum gas to soild fuel, but the entire factory will grind to a halt if both products are not being created at the same time.
 FactoriCalc can fairly easy let you know what you need to produce either plastic or rocket fuel, or both at the same time.
 This will be covered in a later section.

 Using Boxes
 ===========